soumyadipcsis/SamaTulyata4PLC/README.md

  `--detail` flag option.
 It is an equivalence checker for verifying software migration for PLC programs.
  The Equivalence checker works on one-safe *Petri net* based model.

+ # Benchmarks
+ Currently our benchmark directory contains 84 TCL code.
+80 benchmarks we have taken from [OSCAT](https://www.oscat.de) repo and 4 are standerd industrial benchmarks.

 # Experimentation
  For our experiemntation, we translate TCL code to Petri net and SFC to Petri net model.
  Our Equivalece checker is Petri net based equivalence checker. *SamaTulyata4PLC* is integrated